Apply now

 Applications are assessed on a regular basis throughout the year and can be submitted at any time.
 You should expect to get a response within 4 weeks.

-If your application is approved, you will receive an official Grant Offer Letter together with an Award Agreement which you will need to e-sign and return with the necessary supporting documentation.
+If your application is approved, you will receive an official grant letter and agreement which you will need to e-sign and return with the necessary supporting documentation.

 If the required documentation is not included, your application cannot be considered.

-Please upload your translated document against the same upload title you use for the original document.
-This means you may have two documents saved under each upload title.
+Please upload your translated document against the same upload title you use for the original document as a combined document.

 Please do not hesitate to contact us if you require any further information or advice as you prepare your application.